bymayo/craft-delete-account/README.md

 ## Features

-- Set a 'keyword' that needs to be correctly entered before accounts are deleted (Stops accidental deletion).
+- Set a `keyword` that needs to be correctly entered before accounts are deleted (Stops accidental deletion).
 - Disallow admins from deleting their accounts on front end.

 ## Install